-The number of demerits you will receive for a speeding ticket in Alberta will depend on how many kilometres you are caught going over the speed limit.
+The number of demerits you will receive for a speeding ticket will depend on how many kilometres you are caught going over the speed limit.
 Demerits range from 2 to 6 for speeding tickets.

 How Much Does A Speeding Ticket in Alberta Cost?

-Speeding ticket fines in Alberta are directly related to the speed recorded on your ticket.
+Speeding ticket fines are directly related to the speed recorded on your ticket.
 Fines increase for every km/hr you are over the speed limit.
 Fines start at $78 and can go up to $2000.

 What Happens If I Get An Out Of Province Speeding Ticket in Alberta?